akayemir/internship/README.md

-# Internship Program Template
+# Internship Program

 Welcome to the Internship Program!
+My name is Emir Akay.
+I am a Computer Science Undergraduate at Bilkent University.
+This repository contains the work I did during my internship, which took place between July 10, 2025 and August 7, 2025.

 ## Structure
 - **daily/** – Daily tasks and reflections (day01.md → day20.md)